olinjs/olinjs/lessons/06-css-development-style/README.md

 ### Nesting

-Speaking of specificity, CSS also supports **nesting**, which allos you to change the appearance of elements based on their nesting properties in the HTML.
+Speaking of specificity, CSS also supports **nesting**, which allows you to change the appearance of elements based on their nesting properties in the HTML.
 For example, in this situation:

 ```css
 <a href="#">link</a>